Biological and Bio-Medical Sciences (3 job listings)

 - Conducting research as determined with Principal Investigator (PI)

-- Publish results of independent laboratory research in collaboration with lab PI, including writing of scientific manuscripts, abstracts and other supporting documentation
+- Publish results of laboratory research in collaboration with PI, including writing scientific manuscripts, abstracts and other supporting documentation

-- Participate in laboratory and Divisional seminars, meetings, educational sessions, general and specific safety training and other training sessions
+- Participate in laboratory and other seminars, meetings, educational sessions, general and specific safety training and other training sessions

-- Provide mentorship and teaching to other members of the lab which is comprised of PhD or MD students, post-docs, undergraduate students and summer students.
+- Provide mentorship and teaching to other members of the lab, which comprises of PhD or MD students, post-docs, undergraduate students and summer students